l-dfa/COVID-19-italia/template/205_coronavirus_italia.en.rst

 Graphical analysis
 -------------------

-Below is the graph of the historical series of *cumulative* data relating to the epidemic.
+Below is a graph composed of two zones.
+The upper zone draws the time series of *cumulative* data relating to the epidemic.
-In the graph I show:
+Here I show, day by day:

 * the numbers of infected cases (positive);
 * those, unfortunately, deceased;
-* and finally the healed.
+* the healed;
+* and, finally, the total numeber of cases: infected+healed+deceased.

+The lower area graphically shows, day by day, the trend of the variation of positive cases.
+The abscissas of the zones are aligned.
+Thereby it is immediate to compare the trend of the slope of the line of positive cases present in the upper area, with the difference of the cases, reported in the inferior area.

 .. image:: /media/images/204/dpc-covid19-ita-andamento-nazionale.en.png
    :height: 700 px